Victoria’s Secret’s Lorena Rae Wows In A Strapless Bikini In New Video

 Lorena appeared to mix business with pleasure in the Caribbean, as she made the trip to celebrate friend and fellow Victoria’s Secret model Devon Windsor’s wedding to Johnny “Dex” Barbara last week.

 The star tagged the swimwear brand Solid & Striped as well as photographer Terence Connors in her post.
-She set her poses to the sounds of the song “Fine And Mellow” by Billie Holiday.
+She set her poses to the song “Fine And Mellow” by Billie Holiday.

 The gorgeous video has already been viewed more than 246,000 times and has also received more than 160 comments from fans, many of whom shared their thoughts on her sizzling bikini shoot.

-“Wow amazing,” one fan wrote with a heart eye emoji, while another called the supermodel “stunning” with the same emoji and several red hearts.
+Another called the supermodel “stunning” with the same emoji and several red hearts.

-“You’re stunning,” a third person commented, while another message left on the video read, “Wooooow” with multiple bomb emoji.
+Another message left on the video read, “Wooooow” with multiple bomb emoji.

 The latest look at her swimwear came shortly after Lorena was recently spotted on social media in a white bathing suit in a promotional shot for Devon’s swimwear line, Devon Windsor Swim.